Abu Belal Muhammad Shafiul Haque: Early life

 Abu Belal Muhammad Shafiul Haque was born on 1 December 1958 to a Bengali Muslim family in the village of Sonapur in Sonagazi, Feni, then part of the Noakhali district of East Pakistan.
 His father, Sharif Haque, was an official belonging to the Bangladesh Ansar.
 He passed Secondary School Certificate (SSC) from Dinajpur Zilla School.
 He obtained his Bachelor of Arts degree from Dhaka University, master's degree in defense studies from National University Bangladesh, and master's degree in philosophy from Bangladesh University of Professionals.
 His brother Annisul Huq was elected Mayor of Dhaka North City Corporation in April 2015.

 Military career

-Then Principal Staff Officer Lieutenant General Haque in forum with U.S. Pacific Commander, Admiral Samuel J. Locklear.
+Then Principal Staff Officer Lieutenant General Belal in forum with U.S. Pacific Commander, Admiral Samuel J. Locklear.

-Haque joined Bangladesh Military Academy on 22 July, 1977.
+Belal joined Bangladesh Military Academy on 22 July 1977.
 After completion of training, he was commissioned in Bengal Lancers on 18 June 1978 in the 6th SSC (Short Service Commission) course.
 He was adjudged as the best all-round cadet of his batch and was awarded Sword of Honor (an award given to the best meritorious cadet in Bangladeshi military forces).